This dark chocolate cherry ripe slice is a revision on my original Homemade Cherry Ripe Bars that I posted way back at the very start of this blog.

 1 cup (130g) raw cacao powder

-The raw chocolate is now ready to be spread into the tin as described above.
+The raw chocolate is now ready to be used.